 No amount of meetings and reviews can make up for poor oversight.
 By tracking assets, operators can find bottlenecks wasting time and inefficiencies using up resources.
 Most importantly, this isn't just a matter of a few hundred dollars wasted on inefficiency.
 One study from PWC suggests that 10% to 30% increase in efficiency in the EU logistics sector could power €100-300 billion in cost savings for European industry.

-Solution: asset tracking (read more on asset tracking here).
+Asset tracking (read more on asset tracking).
 Where are your assets when you need?
 Simply attaching Bluetooth tags to equipment or employees can support a powerful asset tracking system that gives operators complete oversight of what's happening.

 Pharmaceuticals, foods, and other sensitive assets require proper temperature tracking.
 This is a relatively simple problem that can lead to unnecessarily complicated solutions.
 Employees must manually check numbers or regularly move sensors, adding only more chances for error.
 Bluetooth beacons with sensors are now stepping in to automate the process.

-Solution: end-to-end cold chain (read more on cold chain here).
+End-to-end cold chain (read more on cold chain logistics).
 Handling sensitive goods requires careful monitoring not just for legal but financial reasons.
 When your temperature-sensitive assets go bad, that could hundreds or hundreds of thousands of dollars right out the door.
 That's why cost-effective and easy-to-use Bluetooth tags are now being used to track and verify temperatures of items transported via the cold chain.

-Simply losing a large number of assets to theft should be unacceptable.
+Simply losing numerous assets to theft should be unacceptable.
 There are already enough problems in the supply chain, and operators should be confident that their assets are being cared for.

-Solution: people tracking (read more on employee tracking here).
-Keeping track of employee movements is one thing.
+People tracking (read more on employee monitoring solution) Keeping track of employee movements is one thing.
 Making sure an entire labor force is optimized is another.
 By tracking their general movements, Bluetooth can help operators know when and how their workers move, leading to greater efficiency and performance.

 Maintenance is important.
 It's a regular and recurring cost of business.
 However, there are numerous inefficiencies in the way businesses manage this.
 By not fully understanding the wear on assets, operators will find themselves wasting time with unplanned or unnecessary maintenance.